 Mainly because the pad gap on the AB-5000 is only around 2″, which isn’t a huge difference.

-If you’re a taller lifter, you might want to go with the
+If you’re a taller lifter, you might want to go with the AB-5200 as it has a longer back pad.

 Finally, the biggest difference between the two is the price.